arduino/docs-content/content/software/app-lab/5.bricks/3.custom-bricks/custom-bricks.md

         ei-project-id: 12345
         ei-model-url: "https://studio.edgeimpulse.com/public/12345/live"
 ```

+The manifest includes the following parameters:

+- **`runner`**: Specifies the execution method for the model.
+A value of `brick` indicates that the brick's companion container handles the model execution.
+- **`name`**: The display name for the model shown inside the visual App Lab UI.
+- **`bricks`**: A list of brick IDs that are compatible with and will load this model.
+- **`metadata`**: Contains Edge Impulse-specific details:
+  - `ei-project-id`: The unique project identifier inside the Edge Impulse Studio.
+  - `ei-model-url`: The direct download link to retrieve the pre-compiled `.eim` model file.

 <Alert type="info">**Note:** When you export an App that contains a Custom Brick, the Brick's source code is included in the export.
 However, external dependencies like AI models or Docker images are not exported and must be re-downloaded when the App is imported elsewhere.</Alert>